 How do you set up a successful sponsored product campaign?

-Many tutorials on the Internet recommend that you set up manual campaigns targeting a few keywords that fit your product.
-That's good practice, but we only recommend expert sellers, who have a thorough knowledge of their market and lots of experience launching new products, to go that route.
+Many tutorials on the internet recommend setting up manual campaigns targeting a few keywords that match your product.
+This is good practice, but we only advise expert sellers who have a thorough knowledge of their market and extensive experience in launching new products to take this route.

-Moreover, a manual launch requires thorough keyword-level analysis, market expertise and surgical bid management.
+Furthermore, a manual setup requires thorough keyword-level analysis, market expertise, and surgical bid management.
 This manual launch can be much more time-consuming than what we describe in this post.

-Below is the simple blueprint we use successfully with our clients.
+Below you will find the simple blueprint that we use successfully with our customers.

 Set up your PPC campaign in 5 minutes